longrun/tech-blog-vue3-nuxt3/README.md

-# Tech Blog starter-kit - vue3, nuxt3 with Contentful
+# Tech blog starter-kit with vue3, nuxt3 and Contentful

 - Vue3
 - Nuxt3